SalesforceFoundation/EDA/documentation/automation.md

 -   **`setup_encryption`:** Sets up Shield Platform Encryption in the target Org.
 It is recommended that this flow be run in developer scratch orgs only.

--   **`regression_org`**
-simulates an org with the last production version of EDA upgraded with the latest Beta releases of EDA and its dependencies.
-Use this when you want a fully configured regression testing environment.
+-   **`regression_org`** Simulates an EDA org upgraded from the latest production release to the current beta and its dependencies, using the unpackaged metadata from the current beta.
+Use this when you want an upgraded org without needing to make any manual configurations.

 -   **`net_new_org`** Simulates the creation of a new EDA org for a new customer, installing the latest beta of EDA and dependencies.
 Use this when you want a fully configured regression environment that matches a new installation.